sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 1. Configure the Unit Test run.
 Click the **Visual Studio Test** task.
 By default, this task finds any assembly with the word `test` in it and runs the tests in that assembly.
 Since you have unit tests and UI tests, you will need to constrain the filter to ensure that only unit tests run during the build.

-    >**Note**: It is possible to run the UI tests using either [Xamarin Test Cloud](https://xamarin.com/test-cloud) or [Perfecto Mobile](http://www.perfectomobile.com/integrations/continuous-quality-integrated-visual-studio).
+    >**Note**: It is possible to run UI tests using services like [Xamarin Test Cloud](https://xamarin.com/test-cloud) or [Perfecto Mobile](http://www.perfectomobile.com/integrations/continuous-quality-integrated-visual-studio).
 These services allow you to run the tests against a myriad of devices, recording results of runs against each device.
-Perfecto Mobile also provides user conditions testing, private cloud options, and the ability to execute one script (Java or C#) to test desktop and mobile browsers in parallel.
+Perfecto Mobile offer 50 hours/month free for 3 Months and also provides user conditions testing, private cloud options, and the ability to execute one script (Java or C#) to test desktop and mobile browsers in parallel.
 If you click **Add new task** and browse to the **Test** tasks, you will see a Xamarin Test Cloud task.
 You can install the Perfecto task to your account through the [VSTS Marketplace](https://marketplace.visualstudio.com/items?itemName=Perfecto.PerfectoCQ).
 For this lab, you will not run tests against either Xamarin Test Cloud or Perfecto’s Continuous Quality Lab, but it is possible to do so.

-1. In the **Test Assembly** parameter, change the word `test` to `unittest`.
+1. In the **Test Assembly** parameter, change the word `test` to `unittest`, so that it only runs tests in the MyHealth.Client.Core.UnitTests project.
 Your task should look as follows:

     ![Configure Test Run](Images/vsts-build-test-run.png "Configure Test Run")